shamimaaktar1/DMQSA/README.md

 #### Decision Model for Integration and Optimization

 This decision model guides quantum software developers in selecting architecture patterns that address system-wide integration and optimization needs.
 Using structured gateways, it supports decisions across three main areas: integrating diverse quantum-classical components, optimizing quantum processes, and orchestrating scalable, service-based architectures.
-Patterns such as **Integration Pattern**, **Prototype Design Pattern**, **Quantum Broadcast Pattern**, **Transformer Design Pattern**, and **Quantum Service-Oriented Architecture** are selected based on specific QAs like *Performance*, *Scalability*, *Modularity*, and *Interoperability*.
+Patterns such as **Integration Pattern**, **Prototype Design Pattern**, **Quantum Broadcast Pattern**, **Circuit Transformer Pattern**, and **Quantum Service-Oriented Architecture** are selected based on specific QAs like *Performance*, *Scalability*, *Modularity*, and *Interoperability*.
 The model balances trade-offs by providing tailored paths for hybrid coordination, parallel execution, service composition, and deployment flexibility.

 <br>